 |Bridge||Fixed bridge in Tune-O-Matic style|

 My Review: Here we have another guitar for those Les Paul fanatics out there!
 If you’re searching for a cheaper alternative to a Les Paul then this Epiphone version would be a great place to start.
-The Epiphone Les Paul Traditional Pro III gives you that iconic look and feel without the hefty price tag!
+The Epiphone Les Paul Standard gives you that iconic look and feel without the hefty price tag!
 The two humbuckers on the guitar allow you to play with a real punch, and the other hardware features are up to superb standard.
 The mahogany body ensures that the overall sound produced is at the highest quality.
 It is hard to believe that this special guitar is only $400!

 Build Materials: The mahogany and maple solid wood body on this Epiphone ensures that the overall sound produced is of the highest standard, while also being durable enough to transport around from gig to gig.
 The ‘60s style Les Paul neck may be slightly big for some beginners, but you get one of the classic features of a Gibson for the price of an Epiphone!